hrlblab/AFM_kidney_cells/stage2_paper/cellpose_tuned/README.md

-# Cellpose Fine-tuning d and Models
+# Cellpose Fine-tuning and Models

 ## Installation